309thEDDGE/opal-release-downloader/README.md

 Runtime arguments:

-* must be obtained from OPAL developers prior to use:
+* must be obtained from OPAL developers prior to use
 * S3 bucket name in which OPAL artifacts reside, referred to as `<bucket name>`
 * Release tag of available OPAL artifacts version, in the form of a date _YYYY.MM.DD_, referred to as `<release_tag>`